Top-label calibration and multiclass-to-binary reductions: Additional experimental details and results for CIFAR-10 and CIFAR-100

 The deterioration in performance of HB when few calibration points are available was also observed in the binary setting by \citet[Appendix C]{gupta2021distribution}. \citet{Niculescu2005predicting} noted in the conclusion of their paper that Platt scaling \citep{Platt99probabilisticoutputs}, which is closely related to TS, performs well when the data is small, but another nonparametric binning method, isotonic regression \citep{zadrozny2002transforming} performs better when enough data is available. \citet[Section 4.1]{kull2019beyond} compared HB to other calibration techniques for class-wise calibration on 21 UCI datasets, and found that HB performs the worst.
 On inspecting the UCI repository, we found that most of the datasets they used had fewer than 5000 (total) data points, and many contain fewer than 500.

-Overall, comparing our results to previous empirical studies, we believe that if sufficiently many points are available for recalibration, or the number of classes is small, then TL-HB performs quite well.
-To be more precise, we expect TL-HB to be competitive if the number of points per bin is at least $k \geq 20$.
+Overall, comparing our results to previous empirical studies, we believe that if sufficiently many points are available for recalibration, or the number of classes is small, then HB performs quite well.
+To be more precise, we expect HB to be competitive if at least 200 points per class can be held out for recalibration, and the number of points per bin is at least $k \geq 20$.